James Gillies

-James McPhail Gillies, CM (2 November 1924 – 13 December 2015) was a politician and economist in Canada.
-He was a Progressive Conservative member of the House of Commons of Canada from 1972 to 1979 who was elected in the Toronto, Ontario riding of Don Valley.
-He taught economics at the Schulich School of Business at York University and was sought after for commentary on economic issues.
+James McPhail (Jim) Gillies, CM (2 November 1924 – 13 December 2015) was a politician and economist in Canada.
+He was a Progressive Conservative member of the House of Commons of Canada from 1972 to 1979, elected in the Toronto, Ontario, riding of Don Valley.
+He taught economics at the Faculty of Administrative Studies at York University and was sought after for commentary on economic issues.

 Background

 Gillies attended public and secondary school in Teeswater, Ontario.
 He then went to London, Ontario to attend University of Western Ontario.
 He joined the Royal Canadian Air Force in 1944 during World War II.
-In 1945 he continued his education in the United States at Brown University and Indiana University at Bloomington.
-He joined the faculty of University of California, Los Angeles's Graduate School of Management in 1951 and remained there until his return to Canada in 1965 where he was the initial dean of York University's Faculty of Administrative Studies, now named the Schulich School of Business.
+In 1945 he continued his education in the United States at Brown University and Indiana University Bloomington.
+He joined the faculty of University of California, Los Angeles's Graduate School of Management in 1951 and remained there until his return to Canada in 1965 where he was the first dean of York University's Faculty of Administrative Studies, now named the Schulich School of Business.

 Gillies was chair of the Ontario Economic Council in 1971 and 1972.

 Politics

 Gillies ran as a Progressive Conservative candidate in the 1972 federal election.
-He was elected in the riding of Don Valley defeating Liberal candidate Grant Ross by 6,962 votes.
+He was elected in the riding of Don Valley defeating Liberal incumbent Robert Kaplan by 6,135 votes.
 He was re-elected in 1974 and left federal office after completing his term in the 30th Canadian Parliament.
 In 1976, Gillies was a candidate for the leadership of the Progressive Conservative Party of Canada, placing 9th out of 11 candidates and withdrawing after the first ballot.
-He was a senior policy advisor to Prime Minister Joe Clark in the brief PC government of 1979-80.
+He was a senior policy advisor to Prime Minister Joe Clark in the brief PC government of 1979–80.